SARI-CIS/TimeSeries/README.md

 ## contributing

 If you are interested in contributing to this repo, you can just fire an issue or fork it annd make a pull request.
-You can refer to this [tutorial](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)If you have no idea of making a PR.
+You can refer to this [lesson](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) If you have no idea of making a PR.